- Search The Registry

 - My Account

 *Dr. Yvonne Walker-Taylor was born on this date in 1916.
-She was an African American educator and administrator.
+She was a Black educator and administrator.